Pain is Really Strange – a book about chronic pain and how to heal pain.

 Perhaps the healing came from overriding my body’s habit of pain.

 You are visiting a website about healing which specialises in advice

-for healing Chronic Fatigue Syndrome or Myalgic Encephalomyelitis.
-I myself live with CFS/ME.
+for healing within and beyond Myalgic Encephalomyelitis or Chronic Fatigue Syndrome.
+I myself live with ME/CFS.

 The book Pain is Really Strange is wonderful for someone with Chronic Fatigue Syndrome.